-Planning and conducting activities to reach populations that are unserved and underserved by the P&A program and populations who are less likely or less capable of actively contacting the program to seek assistance themselves.
-An underserved and ethnic minority population is underserved by the P&A when its percentage of the state’s population is significantly greater than its percentage of the clients served by the P&A.
+Planning and conducting activities to reach populations unserved or underserved by the P&A program.
+A population is underserved by the P&A when its percentage of the state’s population is significantly greater than its percentage of clients served by the P&A.

-The program collaborates with organizations that represent and/or provide services to unserved and underserved populations.
+Collaborating with organizations that represent and/or provide services to unserved and underserved populations.

+Recognizing the importance of having staff who reflect the diversity of the communities being served, demonstrate an understanding of the impact of racism and structural inequities, and exhibit a passion for/knowledge regarding disability rights.

+Ensuring accessibility standards are met in all outreach and training efforts.

-The program establishes a presence in targeted facilities and settings where persons with disabilities live, work, or receive services, to the extent feasible and consistent with the program’s annual priorities and resources.
+The P&A establishes a presence in identified facilities and settings where diverse persons with disabilities live, work, or receive services, to the extent feasible and consistent with the P&A’s annual priorities and resources.
+Facilities and settings could include institutions, hospitals, schools, residential facilities, group homes, nursing facilities, jails and prisons, juvenile justice and immigration detention facilities.

-The program resolves challenges to its access authority as they arise, or proactively addresses access issues in advance.

-The program maintains a consistent schedule to visit facilities and informs residents of those dates; this does not preclude other, unannounced visits.

-The program regularly provides community education and self advocacy training for individuals with disabilities and family members of persons with disabilities by:
+The P&A regularly provides community education and advocacy training for individuals with disabilities and family members of persons with disabilities by:

-providing rights training to individuals with disabilities in settings that are convenient and accessible to them.
+Providing training to individuals with disabilities in settings convenient and accessible to them, and that takes into consideration intersectional identities, and is responsive to their needs.

-providing referral and rights publications or materials in formats that are accessible and reflect cultural competence.
+Providing referral and rights publications or materials in formats and languages that are accessible (e.g., digital accessibility, plain language) and reflect the diversity of the community being served.

-providing information about P&A goals and priorities and ways in which to access P&A services.
+Providing information about P&A goals and priorities and ways in which to access P&A services.

-distributing information about laws and policies that affect individuals with disabilities.
+Distributing information about laws and policies that affect individuals with disabilities.

-The P&A may train additional groups as it determines useful and as resources permit.
+Conducting community outreach and education activities based on the needs of the disability community, as resources permit, with a priority on reaching diverse audiences, considering intersectional identities, and ensuring trainings are culturally responsive.

+Ensuring that its in-person and virtual events and trainings are fully accessible to people with all types of disabilities.
+Trainings and events are provided in an accessible format, live-streamed whenever possible, materials meet accessibility standards, a method is provided to request accommodations as part of the registration process and in informational materials, and ASL interpreter and/or CART services are available.
+The P&A shall also seek to ensure that events in which it is participating are fully accessible to people with disabilities.

+The P&As shall consider paying people with disabilities at trainings, panel discussions, and events where they are sharing their expertise and are not being paid by another source.

 Information, Referral and Intake